Office of the Vice President for

 Assignment of Responsibility

-Bursar Office staff (Student Financial Services Coordinator and Student Receivable Analyst) will be responsible for establishing payee hold records in TINS for both student delinquent debtors and non-student debtors reported by departments.
+Student Billing Office staff (Assistant Bursar and Senior Student Receivables Analyst) will be responsible for establishing payee hold records in TINS for both student delinquent debtors and non-student debtors reported by departments.
 The following information will be transferred to or entered in TINS for each debtor placed on hold:

 - USAS screens (PHDSUP = setup; PHDCHG = change; PHDREL = release)